cjp-afk/injust-rs/README.md

 # Injust-rs

 ## A simple DLL injector built in rust

 Currently this is a simple proof-of-concept injector built in rust for target windows applications.
+Build upon the [windows-rs](https://github.com/microsoft/windows-rs) bindings and [ratatui](https://github.com/ratatui/ratatui) UI.

 The injector follows a classic: